mvkassak/request-do/content/categories/example-category/_index.md

 ---
-title: Categoria de exemplo
+title: Example Category
-description: Descrição resumida desta categoria
+description: A description of this category
 image:

 # Badge style